stanfordpython/python-assignments/assign4/README.md

 myth$ /usr/class/cs41/tools/submit
 ```

 **WARNING: If you use any third-party libraries, ensure that you have generated a `requirements.txt` file listing your project's dependencies before submitting.
 You can do this by putting the output of `$ pip freeze` into a file.
-When exercising your code, we will install any dependencies with `$ pip install -r requirements.txt`, and not install anything else.
-Make sure that your code works on myth or corn before submitting if you can!**
+When exercising your code, we guarantee that we will run `$ pip install -r requirements.txt` to install this list of dependencies.**

-If your project is sufficiently oddly organized, make sure to add clarifying information in your README file.
+If your project is sufficiently convoluted, make sure to add the corresponding clarifying information in your README file.

-We highly recommend that you check your submission folder on AFS to ensure that all necessary files are copied over successfully.
+We highly recommend that you check your submission folder on AFS after submitting to ensure that all necessary files were copied over successfully.

 > With <3 by @sredmond